mggg/mggg-states-qa/README.md

 Raster maps from the county's website were georeferenced in QGIS and then used to outline precinct boundaries around which census blocks were geographically merged.
 All maps were projected in `EPSG:...` (NAD83/UTM zone __)

-### Precinct Matching
-Precinct name matching was done by...

 ### Data Joining
 Shapefile and tabular data joins were done using python.
 The documented script can be found in the Jupyter Notebook `...`